shiangtai/VLE-from-van-Laar/README.md

 - Developed for educational purposes at National Taiwan University
 - Built with Python, NumPy, and Matplotlib

-## References

-1. Smith, J. M., Van Ness, H. C., & Abbott, M. M. (2005). *Introduction to Chemical Engineering Thermodynamics* (7th ed.).
-McGraw-Hill.
-2. Prausnitz, J. M., Lichtenthaler, R. N., & de Azevedo, E. G. (1999). *Molecular Thermodynamics of Fluid-Phase Equilibria* (3rd ed.).
-Prentice Hall.

 ## Contact

-For questions or suggestions, please open an issue on GitHub or contact [your email].
+For questions or suggestions, please open an issue on GitHub or contact [stlin@ntu.edu.tw].

 ---